Neuroendocrine Tumor of the Lung: Types of Treatment

 Targeted therapy

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of cancer cells and limits damage to healthy cells.
+This type of treatment blocks the growth and spread of cancer cells.

 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 Although this testing may find specific abnormalities in a lung NET, at this time this information does not generally help with making treatment decisions for lung NETs.
 However, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 Everolimus (Afinitor) is currently the only targeted therapy approved by the FDA for the treatment of advanced lung NETs.
-This drug works by inhibiting pathways that support cancer survival.
 It can help slow down the growth of these tumors in some people, but it does not usually shrink tumors.
-Side effects include mouth sores, rash, fluid retention or edema, lowering of blood counts, stomach upset, and fatigue.
+Side effects include mouth sores, rash, fluid retention or edema, lowering of blood counts, diarrhea, stomach pain, nausea, loss of appetite, fatigue, and less commonly, high blood sugar or cholesterol levels.

 Other targeted therapies for lung NETs are being researched in clinical trials.
 They include drugs that interfere with new blood vessel formation or with specific survival pathways of cancer cells.
 Talk with your doctor about possible side effects for a specific medication and how they can be managed.